andi-makes/notes/notes/2021_08_02-Andreas_Kohler-oxyserve_data_folder.md

 # Change oxyserve data location

-Here is how you can launch oxyserve if your data isn't located in "./data".
+Here is how you can launch `oxyserve` if your data isn't located in the `./data` folder.

 When launching `oxyserve`, set the following environment variables: